 Advanced standing (credit for prior learning) is the granting of credit in an associate of applied science degree or technical diploma program for knowledge or skills directly related to the program curriculum.
 Credit may be granted based on proficiency gained through work experience, military experience or training, business/industry training, coursework completed at other institutions (including high schools with articulation agreements in place) or other prior learning experiences.
 Advanced standing (credit for prior learning) is awarded based on the following methods:

-EXAM = $30 processing fee and 30% of tuition value rate per credit is charged for administration of challenge exams for advanced standing credit, nonrefundable /nontransferable if credit is not awarded
+EXAM = 30% of tuition value rate per credit is charged for administration of challenge exams for advanced standing credit, nonrefundable /nontransferable if credit is not awarded

 Occupational Experience = $30 processing fee is charged to initiate the occupational credit evaluation – once awarded 30% of tuition value rate per credit fee applies.

 Transfer of credit = No fee is charged for transfer of credit.

 Credits awarded through credit for prior learning will not be used to calculate GPA.

 Credits earned by exam will not count in that semester’s financial aid credit load.
 Successfully earned credits by exam will count as credits attempted for financial aid Satisfactory Academic Progress (SAP).

 Students want to earn credit by exam if they:

 - have extensive high school work above the normal curriculum that may deem taking a similar MPTC course redundant